garybayes/mindforge-orchestrator/docs/deployment-plan.md

 Outcome: Confidence that core logic behaves correctly.

-PHASE 3 — Dogfood Deployment: Install Orchestrator inside its own repos
+PHASE 3 — Dogfood Deployment: Install Task Assistant inside its own repos

 Yes — this is absolutely recommended.

 Deploy in:

-mindforge-orchestrator-core
+task-assistant-core

-mindforge-orchestrator
+task-assistant

 This ensures:

-Orchestrator can manage its own issues
+Task Assistant can manage its own issues

 Milestones stay consistent